jis478/jis478/README.md

 About Me

 I’m an AI Research Engineer from South Korea.
 I truly enjoy challenging and improving myself by learning new skills on a daily basis in order to be a full stack AI engineer, covering from formulating the problem to conducting research to deploying models with a focus on data-centric mindset.
-You can reach out ot me at mark.kim@webtoonscorp.com.

 <!--
 **jis478/jis478** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.